pollend/CSAFE-Chapman-University/README.md

 If you get a PendingMigrationsError, that means new models have been added and you will need to run migrations.
 When your container is running, find its name by doing a `docker ps`

 Then, run the migrations using this command: `docker exec -it <container name> rake db:migrate` and replace the container name.

-## Running the rails app and the mysql server

-We used [this guide](https://engineering.adwerx.com/rails-on-docker-compose-7e2cf235fa0e) as a reference.

-This command opens an interactive shell inside of your container, where you can run `rake` commands.
-Run this inside `/csafe-app`.

-`docker-compose run --rm --service-ports app bash`

-To start all the containers, do this inside `/csafe-app`:

-`docker-compose up`